bestacio89/Franz.Common/sources/Franz.Common.Mediator/readme.md

-﻿# Franz.Common.Mediator
+# Franz.Common.Mediator

 Franz.Common.Mediator is a **production-grade mediator library** for .NET that goes beyond MediatR.
-It’s **framework-agnostic, configurable, observable, resilient, and testable** — built for real enterprise systems.
+It�s **framework-agnostic, configurable, observable, resilient, and testable** � built for real enterprise systems.

 Unlike minimal mediators, Franz ships with: